List of Dio members: History

 Dio was formed in October 1982 by vocalist Ronnie James Dio and drummer Vinny Appice following their departure from Black Sabbath.
-For the first lineup, the pair worked with Rough Cutt guitarist Jake E. Lee for around six weeks, before parting ways due to stylistic differences.
-Preferring to work with British musicians, Dio approached former Wild Horses bassist Jimmy Bain for suggestions of a replacement; he recommended Sweet Savage guitarist Vivian Campbell, and the pair joined the group.
+For the first lineup, the pair worked with Rough Cutt guitarist Jake E. Lee and former Wild Horses and Rainbow bassist Jimmy Bain for around six weeks, before parting ways with Lee due to stylistic differences.
+Preferring to work with British musicians, Dio asked Bain for suggestions of a replacement; he recommended Sweet Savage guitarist Vivian Campbell, and Campbell joined the group.
 Around the release of the band's debut Holy Diver in May 1983, Claude Schnell joined as Dio's first full-time keyboardist.
 After two more studio albums – The Last in Line and Sacred Heart – as well as live release Intermission, Campbell left the band in March 1986.
 He was replaced by former Giuffria guitarist Craig Goldy.

 Goldy remained for just one new album, Dream Evil, before leaving Dio due to "musical differences" in August 1988.
 After "hundreds" of submissions from guitarists worldwide, Rowan Robertson was chosen as Goldy's replacement in May 1989.
 A few months later, Bain and Schnell were replaced by Teddy Cook and Jens Johansson, respectively.
 In December, Appice also left Dio, with Simon Wright leaving AC/DC to take his place early the next year.
 The new lineup recorded and released their only album Lock Up the Wolves in 1990.
 The following January, Dio returned to Black Sabbath.